teamsempo/SempoBlockchain/README.md

 python manage.py db upgrade
 ```

-To create a migrations file (remember to commit the file!):
+To create a new migration:

+Make the modifications to the model file to reflect the database changes.
+If you're adding a new model file, you'll also have to modify app/migrations/env to include the new file for discovery.

 ```
 python manage.py db migrate
 ```

+Remember to commit the file!

 Sometimes, branches split and you will have multiple heads: